DavidYKay/davidykay.github.io/_drafts/Collaborative-Computing.md

 ##### Israel

 Also, while not a developing country, I'd like to call out **Israel** for creating a world-class technology ecosystem, pumping out hit after hit, including titans such as [ICQ][32], [Waze][30], and [Primesense][31].
-2016 was considered a slow year for them, with [$10 billion in startup exits][33].
+With [**$10 billion** in startup exits][33], 2016 was considered a *slow* year for them.
 For a country of only 8.5 million people, this is unbelievable.
-This is a very crude comparison, but given the United States' population of 323 million, we would have to produce **$400 billion** worth of tech exits annually to keep pace with Israel on a per-capita basis.
-On a slow year.
+Here's a very crude comparison: given the United States' population of 323 million, we would have to produce **$400 billion** worth of tech exits annually to keep pace with Israel on a per-capita basis.

-#### Why is Decentralization Happening?
+#### Why is Tech Decentralization Happening?

 Let's examine the nuts and the bolts more closely: